-The Company considered its proportionate share of the potentially dilutive shares issued by its equity method investee in its dilutive net loss per share calculation.
+The Company considered its proportionate share of the potentially dilutive shares issued by its former equity method investee in its dilutive net loss per share calculation for prior periods.
 All potentially dilutive shares of its equity method investee were excluded from the computation as they would have an anti-dilutive effect.